-Answer a question that how many influencers or in other words Facebook celebrities you follow?
+Answer a question how many influencers or in other words, Facebook celebrities do you follow?
 Do you trust them?
 I am sure you do.
-If they are saying something you at least research about it if not believe it right away.
+If they are saying something you at least research it if not believe it right away.
 Using these influencers for marketing is called influencer marketing.

 19. Buzz Marketing

 It especially happens on social media platforms.
-People share that content and create a very effective word of mouth.
-We talked about the word of mouth marketing before.
+People share that content and create very effective word of mouth.
+We talked about word-of-mouth marketing before.
 So, buzz marketing can be called the initiator of word of mouth on social media platforms.

 20. Personalized Marketing